 sync storage area.
 Items in

-sync storage are synced by the browser, and are available across all instances of that browser that the user is logged into (e.g. via Firefox sync, or a Google account), across different devices.
+sync storage are synced by the browser.
+The data is then available on all instances of the browser the user is logged into (for example, when using Firefox account on desktop versions of Firefox or a Google account on Chrome) across different devices.

 Add-ons checked under the "Sync Settings" options in